Kienyew/shell-forvo/README.md

 `python shell_forvo.py "pornography" --no-cache` # Do not cache the audio in filesystem

 ## Install
-No installation method yet but you can always do something like `mv shell_forvo.py "$HOME/.local/bin/sfv"` for simple run.
+No installation method yet but you can always do something like `chmod +x shell_forvo.py && mv shell_forvo.py "$HOME/.local/bin/sfv"` for simple run.